ibuttimer/recipes-n-stuff/README.md

 Order products may be configured in the system in the administrator's currency of choice.

 #### Basket
-- Basket total may be calculated in the user's currency of choice.
+- Basket total may be calculated in the user's currency of choice, using exchange rates from [Exchange Rates Data API](https://apilayer.com/marketplace/exchangerates_data-api).
 - User can choose delivery address from those saved in their profile.
 - User can choose delivery method.
 - User can pay via Stripe.